 - National security

-Courses in this focus area are offered in conjunction with the American University School of International Service (SIS), one of the nation’s top-ranked schools of international relations.
+Courses in this concentration are offered in conjunction with the American University School of International Service (SIS), one of the nation’s top-ranked schools of international relations.
 Classes and coursework can be completed using the same technology as MPA @ UNC courses and are designed for students to gain foundational knowledge of international relations.
 Students will learn how to apply the core skills of public service leaders to careers in the international arena.

 - International Studies: History, Theory, Practice (3 credits)